Dear Dakota | How Can I Build A Consistent Flow Of Clients For My Interior Design Business?

 EVERYONE benefits when you improve your client experience.

-If you take excellent care of clients from day one, rather than just at the end of the project when you send them a gift, guess what?!
+If you take excellent care of clients from day one, rather than just at the end of the project when you send them a gift and a testimonial request, guess what?!
 They'll recommend you the entire time you're working with them.
-This means you may have someone recommending your services FOR SIX MONTHS, EIGHT MONTHS, or TWO YEARS, depending on how long your typical projects last.
+This means you may have someone recommending your company FOR SIX MONTHS, EIGHT MONTHS, or TWO YEARS, depending on how long your typical projects last.

 Always stay in front of questions.
 Give people all the information they need to make buying decisions with confidence.